-The proposed rule would impose countervailing duties on countries that act to undervalue their currency relative to the dollar.
+The rule allows countervailing duties on countries that act to undervalue their currency relative to the dollar.

 NUMBER OF INTERVENTIONS

-“This change puts foreign exporters on notice that the Department of Commerce can countervail currency subsidies that harm U.S. industries,” said Commerce Secretary Wilbur Ross.
+“This change puts foreign exporters on notice that the Department of Commerce can countervail currency subsidies that harm U.S. industries,” said Commerce Secretary Wilbur Ross upon the initial release of the proposed rule.
 “Foreign nations would no longer be able to use currency policies to the disadvantage of American workers and businesses.
 This proposed rulemaking is a step toward implementing President Trump’s campaign promise to address unfair currency practices by our trading partners.”

-The department describes the draft regulation in the following terms:
+The department described the draft regulation in the following terms: